-You can also discuss their favorite type of weather and why they like it.
+You can also discuss their favorite type of climate and why they like it.
 This frequently turns into a discussion about their personality, which can be fun and interesting.

-Get them talking about the weather in their hometown.
+Get them talking about the climate in their hometown.
 Is it different from where they live now?
 The same?
-Which type of weather do they enjoy more?
-If they could choose to live anywhere based solely on climate, where would they stay?
+Which type do they enjoy more?
+If they could choose to live anywhere based solely on the weather conditions, where would it be?

 Seasonal rituals and traditions are handy conversation-starters as well.
 Do they do anything special this time of year?
 Are there any places they visit, trips they take, people they see, or other activities they do?